UoB-COMSM0166/2025-group-7/README.md

 - 15% ~750 words
 - System architecture.
 Class diagrams, behavioural diagrams.

-(current word count: 700)
+(current word count: 711)

-The figures below show our UML diagram developed through group discussion in the early project stages.
+Shown below are our UML diagram developed through group discussion in the early project stages.
 To make the diagram readable and understandable only the high level attributes and methods are shown.
-Generally speaking attributes have private access and (when needed) are managed through accessor and mutator methods (not shown) providing improved encapsulation and reduced coupling of classes.
-Methods are often called by other classes hence are mostly public.
+Generally speaking, attributes have private access and (when needed) are managed through accessor and mutator methods (not shown) providing improved encapsulation and reduced coupling of classes.

+Methods are often called by other classes and hence, are mostly public.
 A key abstraction is that classes often possess `draw()`, `update()` and `remove()` methods.
 Therefore a bullet or tank is drawn simply by running its `draw()` method.
 Through providing this standard interface a higher level class does not need to know the details regarding how to draw the lower level object.

 Shown in yellow are the weapons we initially proposed.
 All weapon classes inherit from the abstract class Projectile providing concrete implementations of the `draw()`, `update()` and `remove()` methods.
 Shown in pink are the Tank and Weapon classes.
 A composition relationship is shown between them since a Tank **has** a Weapon.
-Further, the Weapon cannot exist without the Tank.
+Furthermore, the Weapon cannot exist without the Tank.
 The Weapon class also contains static variables such as `bulletCapacity` and `bulletDuration` describing how many bullets the tank can fire and how long bullets last for once fired.

 In orange is the GameState class which has all game related objects such as the tanks, grid and projectiles.
-As an example of polymorphism the `projectileList` attribute contains all projectiles currently in play – these can be bombs, bullets, splinters etc. GameState calls their `draw()` and `update()` methods irrespective of what the underlying object type actually is – which also demonstrates clear delegation.
+As an example of polymorphism the `projectileList` attribute contains all projectiles currently in play – these can be bombs, bullets, splinters etc. GameState calls their `draw()` and `update()` methods irrespective of what the underlying object type actually is– which also demonstrates clear delegation.

 ![UML Diagram](./diagrams/uml-diagram.png)

 ![UML Diagram Projectiles](./diagrams/weapons-uml.PNG)

 The sequence diagram below illustrates our map generation process. `GameState` initially creates a `Grid` object using the `Grid(GRID_HEIGHT)` constructor. `GameState` then calls the `initGrid` method of `Grid` which creates a hexagonal `Cell` object for every location on the grid.
 Each `Cell` object stores information such as its location and which walls exist (initially all six walls of each hexagonal cell exist). `GameState` then calls the `initMap` method of `Grid` which generates the map by deleting walls from cells.

 This algorithm involves assuming a starting location at the top-left of the grid called `current`.
 There is also a stack of cells called `cellstack` which represents the path the algorithm has followed on the grid.
 The algorithm starts by calling the `getNeighbours` method of the `current` cell which randomly returns a neighbouring cell from `current` called `next`.
 If `next` is a valid cell we first push `current` to `cellstack` then we proceed to remove the wall between `current` and `next` by calling `current.removeWall(next)` and increment by setting `current = next`.
-Otherwise `next` is invalid meaning the path has reached a dead-end and we take a step back in our path by setting `current = cellstack.pop()`.
+Otherwise `next` is invalid, meaning the path has reached a dead-end and we take a step back in our path by setting `current = cellstack.pop()`.
 We keep repeating this process until all grid cells have been visited, ensuring no location is inaccessible from another.

 Finally we call `removeOverlappingWalls` for each `Cell` (which removes any common walls between cells) and `show` (which generates the wall sprite objects).
 We then return to GameState finishing map generation.
-This algorithm can generate infinitely many different maps making the game feel different every time.
+This algorithm can generate infinitely many different maps making the game feel and appear different every time.

 ![UML Sequence Diagram Map Generation](./diagrams/sequence-diagram.png)

 #### AI System Design

-  The AI tanks controller are implemented in `AIController` class, but uses the same `tank` class initiating tank, weapons, and firing. `AIController` manages the AI behaviour for movement and combat.
+The AI tanks controller is implemented in the `AIController` class, but uses the same `tank` class as human-player tanks in initiating the tank, weapons, and firing. `AIController` manages the AI behaviour for movement and combat.
 Each AI tank uses a dedicated `AIController` instance.

   **Architectural Design**:
-    The `AIController` is initiated in `GameState`, and recieves the player tank's location, pickup status, and pathfinding.
+	- The `AIController` is initiated in `GameState`, and receives the player tank's location, pickup status, and pathfinding.
-    The `Tank`class controls the state of the tank.
+  - The `Tank` class controls the state of the tank.

   **Gameplay Design**:
-     `AIController` decides the firing rate, and turn speed depending on the dificulty level set in `GameState`.
+ 	- `AIController` decides the firing rate, and turn speed depending on the difficulty level set in `GameState`.
-    - `AIController` passes the objest it want to find, player or pickups, to `Gamestate`'s `pathFinder()` method.
+	- `AIController` passes the object it wants to find (player or pickups) to `Gamestate`'s `pathFinder()` method.
-    - `AIController` recalculates path when stuck.
+	- `AIController` recalculates the path when stuck.
-    - `AIController` changes target depending on situation.
-If health is low, it may decide to find a healthbox to pickup instead of following the player.
+	- `AIController` changes its target depending on the situation.
+If health is low, it may decide to find a healthbox to pick up instead of following the player.
-    - Depending on the tank's weapon type, the AI decides the distance to engage with or attack player tank.
+	- Depending on the tank's weapon type, the AI decides the distance to engage with or attack the player tank.

-  This design aims for an engaging game play, with the AI tanks being able to react to different situations until the player tank is defeated.
+This design aims for an engaging game play, with AI tanks being able to react to different situations until the player tank is defeated.

 ### Implementation